awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-kernel.md

 To set up the FreeRTOS kernel for porting, you need the following:
 + An official FreeRTOS kernel port for the target platform\.
-+ An IDE project that includes the correct FreeRTOS kernel port files for the target platform and compiler\.
++ An IDE project or `CMakeLists.txt` list file that includes the correct FreeRTOS kernel port files for the target platform and compiler\.

   For information about setting up a test project, see [Setting Up Your Amazon FreeRTOS Source Code for Porting](porting-set-up-project.md)\.
 + An implementation of the `configPRINT_STRING()` macro for your device\.